We Know our Sources: New Day Organics

 Products that Deliver True Luxury

-Currently, New Day crafts 52 skincare products in their barn in Bath Township, Ohio, including Naked Triple Butter Body Soap, which is a Heinen’s best seller.
-The unscented bar is perfect for sensitive skin; it contains no essential oils, and moisturizes with organic shea, mango, and cocoa butters.
-“It’s high-lathering, non-drying, and feels good,” Noreen says.
+Currently, New Day crafts 52 skincare products in their barn headquarters in Bath Township, Ohio, including Naked Triple Butter Body Soap, which is one of Heinen’s best sellers.
+The unscented bar is perfect for sensitive skin; it contains no essential oils, and moisturizes with three organic butters: organic shea, mango, and cocoa.
+“It’s moisturizing, non-drying, and feels good,” Noreen says.
 “And it’s luxurious too.
-When you have something from the earth that is beautiful, organic, naturally effective – and put together by a chemist – I think that’s the definition of luxury.”
+When use raw ingredients from the earth that are pure, organic, naturally effective, and expertly crafted– I think that’s the definition of luxury.”

 A Box of New Day Organics Naked Triple Butter Unscented Body Soap on a Wooden Serving Tray

-The company’s environmental stewardship also includes the use of biodegradable or recyclable packaging; carbon emissions offset by way of monthly donations to One Tree Planted; support for Water Mission and for the Rainforest Alliance, along with the Greater Cleveland Food Bank and the Akron-Canton Regional Food Bank; and a recycling program that encourages customers to return their empty glass bottles to the Bath Township headquarters.
+The company also practices environmental stewardship including the use of biodegradable or recyclable packaging with Forest Stewardship Certified paper; carbon emissions offset by way of monthly donations to One Tree Planted; and philanthropy by way of support for support for Water Mission, Rainforest Alliance, the Greater Cleveland Food Bank, and the Akron-Canton Regional Food Bank.
+The company also has a recycling program that encourages customers to return their empty glass bottles to the Bath Township headquarters.

-“We want to lead a global movement toward purposeful, clean, and mindful wellness,” says Noreen, “and to help people connect to the purest elements of natural products while fostering an awareness of the beautiful natural world around us.”
+“We want to lead a global movement toward the use of purposeful and mindful wellness products,” says Noreen, “and to help people connect to the purest elements of natural products while fostering an awareness of the beautiful natural world around us.”

 That’s why, Noreen adds, she’s delighted to be partnering with Heinen’s.